Genesis Convention Center

-Convention center and arena in Gary, Indiana, U.S.
+Former convention center and arena in Gary, Indiana, U.S.

-The Genesis Convention Center is a multi-purpose arena and convention center in downtown Gary, Indiana, United States.
+The Genesis Convention Center was a multi-purpose arena and convention center in downtown Gary, Indiana, United States which has been closed since 2020.
 Opened in 1981, it features a 24,472 sq ft arena floor with a 49 ft ceiling and the attached "Indiana Hall," a combined theater/ballroom seating about 1,200.
 It is designed to host up to 7,000 people.
+It served as a key venue for sporting, cultural, and civic events.
+It is scheduled for demolition in 2026.

 History

 Built by the city and designed by Wendell Campbell, the center opened in 1981.
 It served as a civic, entertainment, and sports hub for Gary and Northwest Indiana.
-Part of its purpose was to revitalize Gary's economy, which had taken a hit following the decline of the steel industry.
+Part of its purpose was to revitalize Gary's economy, which had collapsed following the decline of the steel industry.

-In 2018, then mayor Karen Freeman-Wilson described the building as a "drain" of the city of Gary, and sought a buyer, advising that demolition would be too expensive and so putting it up for sale may be the best option.
+In 2018, then-mayor Karen Freeman-Wilson described the building as a "drain" of the city of Gary, and sought a buyer, advising that demolition would be too expensive.
 On March 20 of that year, the Gary Common Council voted unanimously to establish an ordinance that would legally vacate Washington Street between 4th and 5th avenues, after discovering that the streets that run underneath the Genesis were never legally vacated when the structure was built in 1981.

+By the 2010s the facility had deteriorated.